 WAN CHAI MARKET (Queens Road East) – rebuilt in 1937 with “Streamline Moderne” architectural style and curved façade influenced by curvilinear shapes of the early 20th century.

-BLUE HOUSE (72-74A Stone Nullah Lane) – built early 20th century, the original site of Hua Tuo Temple and Hospital.
+BLUE HOUSE (72-74A Stone Nullah Lane) Closed for renovation until early 2017– built early 20th century, the original site of Hua Tuo Temple and Hospital.
 Surplus blue paint from the government was used during renovation in 1920’s, hence the name “Blue House”.
 Number 74 now houses the Hong Kong House of Stories (previously Wan Chai Livelihood Place), a community project sponsored by Hong Kong Bank Foundation, which organises exhibitions on local culture and trains local Wan Chai residents as cultural tour guides to lead community tours in Wan Chai and Central and arranges "community classrooms" where traditional craftsmen, young artists, organic farmers and housewives act as instructors to pass on the culture and craft skills of the old community.
 Hong Kong House of Stories is open 11am to 6pm daily, except Wednesdays and public holidays, and admission is free.
-A revitalization project "Viva Blue House" is to be launched in 2014 which is expected to cost over HK$56 million.
+A revitalization project "Viva Blue House" was launched in 2014 and expected to cost over HK$56 million.
+Note - owing to Blue House renovation work Hong Kong House of Stories closed on 7th March 2016.
+It will reopen at a temporary location 4, Hing Wan Street, Wan Chai on 15th April 2016 and move back to the Blue House on completion of the renovation work which is expected in early 2017.
 In addition there will be a subsidy of over HK$4 million to St James's Settlement who will run the project which will see the buildings renovated, a residential scheme for new and existing tenants, culture and educational programmes, heritage tours, a dessert shop and vegetarian restaurant.
 Cocklofts will be preserved to display past living conditions.

 Blue House, a Grade 1 Historic Building on Stone Nullah Lane, currently houses Hong Kong House of Stories, a community project which organises exhibitions, community classes and trains locals as cultural tour guides.
 It is open daily except Wednesdays and public holidays.
-Blue House is subject of a revitalization project, due to commence in 2014
+Blue House is subject of a revitalization project, which commenced in 2014

 YELLOW HOUSE (2-4 Hing Wan Street) – Western style façade with “pediment resembling” moulding above the shop front, iron grilles and arched windows.
 The Yellow House is to be renovated under the same revitalisation project as the Blue House (see above).